olipayne/web-bot-auth/packages/jwk-thumbprint/README.md

 ## License

-This project is under the MIT license.
+This project is under the Apache-2.0 license.

 ### Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you shall be MIT licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you shall be Apache-2.0 licensed as above, without any additional terms or conditions.